Banking in Australia: Big four banks

 In 1990, the government adopted a "four pillars policy" in relation to banking in Australia and announced that it would reject any mergers between the big four banks.
 This is long-standing policy rather than formal regulation, but it reflects the broad political unpopularity of further bank mergers.
 A number of commentators have argued that the "four pillars policy" is built upon economic fallacies and works against Australia's better interests.

 The four pillars policy does not prevent the four major banks from acquiring smaller competitors.
-In 2000, CBA acquired the Colonial Group, which had emerged as a major bank–insurance combine in the 1990s, after the Colonial Mutual insurance group took over State Bank of NSW in 1994.
+In 2000, CBA acquired the Colonial Group, which had emerged as a major bank–insurance combine in the 1990s, after the Colonial Mutual insurance group took over State Bank of New South Wales in 1994.
 The Commonwealth Bank also acquired the State Bank of Victoria in 1990 and Bankwest in 2008.
 Westpac acquired Challenge Bank in 1995, Bank of Melbourne in 1997, and St George Bank in 2008.

 Currently, banking in Australia is dominated by four major banks: Commonwealth Bank, Westpac, ANZ Bank and the National Australia Bank.
 The top four banking groups in Australia ranked by market capitalisation at share price 1 December 2017:

+Medium banks

+Since 2000, there have been between 5 and 7 medium banks operating in Australia, defined as holding between 1% and 10% of resident assets.
+As of 2024, the 5 banks in this category have an aggregate market share of around 12%.
+Medium banks include most institutions commonly referred to as mid-tier or regional banks, including the Bendigo and Adelaide Bank and the Bank of Queensland (including its retail arms ME Bank and Virgin Money).
+Suncorp Bank (pre-acquisition) and Macquarie Bank are part of larger financial services groups, Suncorp Group and Macquarie Group, while other medium banks are subsidiaries of large foreign banks, such as ING Australia and HSBC Bank Australia.

+Former medium banks include Bankwest, St George Bank, acquired by Commonwealth Bank and Westpac respectively in 2008 and Citibank Australia acquired by NAB in 2022.
+Suncorp was also acquired in 2022 by ANZ.